[2019 Speech Topic]

 Location : Korean Community Center (at 100 Grove St., Tenafly, NJ)

-Please choose your topic, formulate a research question, and provide your analysis.
+Please choose your topic, formulate a research question, and provide your analysis of your research findings.
 Possible topics for your essay are suggested below.
 These are only suggestions and you may choose your own as long as it is related to the March 1st Movement:

 March First Movement: Analyze its success, failure, and its impact in general